-- 1. Contractor shall require that their program staff be over the age of twenty-one (21), pass a criminal record clearance, and be adequately trained to work with the participants (former foster youth).
-"Adequately trained" is defined as meeting Contractor's standards for organizational, program, and contractual training as specified below. - 2.
-Contractor's staff will be required to take 20 hours of training a year.
-Training must include topics that are pertinent to program (THP-Plus) participants/population as well as program, contract, and Contractor-specific trainings such as: - a.
-Crisis De-escalation/Intervention - b.
-Guidelines and best practices for THP-Plus - c.
-Cultural Competency/Diversity trainings/Cultural Humility - d.
-Trauma-informed care - e.
-Commercially Sexually Exploited Children - f.
-Mandated contractual trainings (i.e. mandated reporter and CPR) - g.
-Foster youth and juvenile justice systems - h.
-Brief Mental Status Exams - i.
-Drug and alcohol use - j.
-Client and professional boundaries - k.
-Working with resistance/challenging behaviors - I. Gangs, police, and other community factors
+- 1. Ensure its program staff are over the age of twenty-one (21), pass a criminal record clearance, and are adequately trained to work with the participants (former foster youth).
+"Adequately trained" is defined as meeting standards for organizational, program, and contractual training as specified below. - 2.
+Ensure its program staff complete 20 hours of training a year.
+Training must include topics that are pertinent to program (THP+) participants/population as well as program, contract, and Contractor-specific trainings such as: - Crisis de-escalation/Intervention - Guidelines and best practices for THP+ - Cultural Competency/Diversity trainings/Cultural Humility - Trauma-informed care - Commercially Sexually Exploited Children - Mandated contractual trainings (e.g. mandated reporter and CPR) - Foster youth and juvenile justice systems - Brief Mental Status Exams - Drug and alcohol use including OD intervention and harm reduction - Client and professional boundaries - Working with resistance/challenging behaviors - Gangs, police, and other community factors - 3.
+Conduct LiveScan fingerprinting and criminal background checks for any employees and/or subcontractors, assignees, and volunteers who perform required services .
+In addition, Contractor will: - 1.
+Be on the Federal Department of Justice approved recipient list, having an Originating Agency Identification (ORI) Number for LiveScan fingerprinting, and must maintain that approval while providing services under this Agreement. - 2.
+Have a process in place for receiving, assessing, and addressing criminal records.